ada-lyn/ada-lyn.github.io/index.md

   <img src="/img/time_correction/N2.png" width="99%" />
 </p>

-The bias stayed pretty similar in terms of range (about 0.04) but not on the same month anymore.
+The bias stayed pretty similar in terms of range (about 0.04) but not on the same months anymore.
 It may be due to a high correlation between the year and month and that correcting year biases changed the month biases.
 So at least we did not made the bias worse.

 <p float="left">
   <img src="/img/time_correction/N3.png" width="99%" />